 files.
 These files contain the IPv4 and IPv6 rules respectively.

-You view the file to see saved iptable rules,use nano to view file:
+You view the file to see saved iptable rules, use nano to view the file:

 To view ipv4 rules: